 The Community Development Block Grant CARES (CDBG-CV) Act provides grants to states, insular areas, and local governments to prevent, prepare for, and respond to the spread of COVID-19.

 CDBG CARES Act Webinars

-This webinar series provides CDBG-CV grantees and subrecipients with important information on how these funds can be used to help communities prevent, prepare for, and respond to Coronavirus.
+These webinars provide grantees and subrecipients with important information and best practices on how funds can be used to help communities prevent, prepare for, and respond to Coronavirus.

 Congress provided $5 billion in the Coronavirus Aid, Relief, and Economic Security (CARES) Act for the CDBG program to states, metropolitan cities, urban counties, and insular areas to prevent, prepare for, and respond to Coronavirus.